Featured

 The most powerful collections in the world — public or private — share one characteristic: intentionality.
 They were built around a vision, not assembled by accident.

 Your vision does not need to be grand or academic.
 It simply needs to be yours.
-Some collectors focus on a single movement — Expressionism, Baroque-influenced contemporary work, geometric abstraction.
+Some collectors focus on a single movement.
 Others collect by theme — portraiture, landscape, the human figure.
-Others collect by region, by medium, or by the career stage of artists they believe in.
+Others collect by medium, region, or by the career stage of artists they believe in.

 What matters is that your collection tells a story.
 When someone walks through a space filled with your acquisitions, they should sense a coherent perspective — a set of values and aesthetic convictions — even if they cannot name the artists.